 Anti-slip Floor Paint is a medium sheen, durable floor paint which is lightly textured to provide an anti-slip surface.
 Odorless, non-toxic, and VOC-free....More Details

 - Shipping Estimate

 Colors on screen do not necessarily provide an accurate representation.
 Getting a sample or free card is recommended prior to ordering.

 3) Add to Cart:

+Non-slip flooring is designed to help protect against hazardous conditions in locations that see a lot of foot traffic.
+Proper non-slip flooring has a fine texture to help create friction and prevent slipping.
 ECOS Anti-Slip Interior floor paint is a finely-textured, semi-gloss floor paint for use on bare and previously painted wooden and concrete floors (not subject to water pooling).
-Anti-slip paint can be applied in areas that see a lot of use.
 From hallways to entryways, anti-slip paint can help reduce surface slickness.
 Our paint products are designed to be more environmentally friendly and odor free.
 For those seeking a quality textured floor paint that doesn't emit the harmful fumes typically found in traditional paints, shop non-slip paints at ECOS today.

 - ✔ Zero VOC1

 - ✔ No Odor2